-Gioacchino G. Curiale, MD is an Adjunct Instructor if Neurology at Boston University School of Medicine.
+Gioacchino G. Curiale, MD is an Assistant Professor of Neurology at Boston University School of Medicine.
 Dr. Curiale obtained his bachelors degree in Biology from Harvard University and attended medical school at the University of Massachusetts Medical School.
-He completed additional training as an intern in Internal Medicine at Yale-New Haven Hospital and then became a resident in Neurology there as well.
-After residency, Dr. Curiale came back to Boston as a fellow in vascular neurology at Beth Isreal Deaconess Medical Center.
+He completed additional training as an intern in Internal Medicine at Yale-New Haven Hospital and residency in Neurology at Yale-New Haven Hospital.
+He served as chief resident in neurology during his final year of residency.
+After residency, Dr. Curiale returned to Boston as a fellow in vascular neurology at Beth Israel Deaconess Medical Center.

 - Published on 7/25/2013